kiitdev/kiit-site/docs/foundations/kiit-result.md

 ### Domain Errors

-`E` doesn't have to be `Err`, a plain string, or an exception, it can be your own sealed hierarchy enumerating every possible outcome of an operation, each variant pairing with its own kiit-codes status via a small `HasStatus` interface, instead of choosing a status per call site.
-There are two approaches to this:
+`E` doesn't have to be `Err`, a plain string, or an exception, it can be your own sealed domain error hierarchy, with each variant paired to its own kiit-codes status via a small `HasStatus` interface, instead of choosing one per call site.
+The same pattern applies to `T` when successful outcomes also need domain-specific variants.
+There are two approaches to combining the two:

 1. **Approach 1, preferred**: a separate sealed type per branch.
 The signature itself, `Result<CreateUserSuccess, CreateUserError>`, tells a caller every value and every error an operation can produce, without reading its body.
 2. **Approach 2**: one sealed type spanning both branches, deciding `Success` or `Failure` at runtime from its own status.
 Useful when every outcome, passed or failed, genuinely belongs to one concept, at the cost of that signature-level clarity.